pourmand1376/digital_garden/content/10-19-Inputs/17-Videos/Best Documentary - Globesity.md

 There are some similarities between tobacco fight and Coca-Cola fight.

 ![Dr. Steven Blair of Coca-Cola and ACSM's Global Energy Balance Network - YouTube](https://www.youtube.com/watch?v=9xBV_Enlh1A)
 Just look at this so-called scientist and what he says.
+Comments below the video were also interesting.

 > They've found that every study that found no link between sugar consumption and obesity have been funded from sugar industry.